American News Company: Early years

-ANC employed directly in 1893 1,154 people, with a weekly payroll of $16,255; with $1 million in real estate holdings and $1.4 million in merchandise on hand.
-It extended extensive credit to the firms it did business with and $800,000 was due at any given time in accounts receivable from dealers around the country.
-It owned outright 18 buildings around the country and rented 39 more, and had $200,000 invested in horses and wagons.
+ANC directly employed 1,154 people in 1893, with a weekly payroll of $16,255; with $1 million in real estate holdings and $1.4 million in merchandise on hand.
+It gave extensive credit to the firms it did business with and $800,000 was due at any given time in accounts receivable from dealers around the country.
+It owned 18 buildings outright around the country and rented 39 more, and had $200,000 invested in horses and wagons.
 The branches of the company at this time were located in Albany, Baltimore, Boston, Brooklyn, Buffalo, Chicago, Cincinnati, Cleveland, Denver, Detroit, Kansas City, Montreal, Newark, New Orleans, Omaha, Philadelphia, Pittsburgh, Providence, San Francisco, Springfield (Mass.), St. Louis, St. Paul, Toronto, Troy, and Washington D.C.
 These branches were organized as subsidiaries under different names, for example the Chicago branch was the Great Western News Company, founded in 1866.
 The International News Company, on Duane Street in New York, was the branch handling the company's extensive overseas business.
-A branch called the Union News Company existed solely to sell newspapers and magazines on the railroads, with 300 newsstands in railroad stations which by 1893 covered 40% of the entire US railroad system, paying $1000 a day for exclusive rights.
+A branch called the Union News Company existed solely to sell newspapers and magazines on the railroads, with 300 newsstands in various railroad stations which by 1893 covered 40% of the entire US railroad system, paying $1000 a day for exclusive rights.
 Under this system, Union News could keep the Chicago Tribune out of the Chicago area train stations until the Tribune agreed to their terms.
 In 1958, the FTC found that Union News was operating nearly a thousand newsstands around the country (the next largest operator had 57), putting Union News in a position to dictate terms and demand rebates from publishers.

 Typically, in the post-Civil War era, ANC in its position as the middleman between publishers and newsstand dealers would allow the newsstand dealers to keep between 5 and 10 cents on the sale of a 35-cent magazine like the monthly Harper's, and three cents on a 10-cent magazine like Harper's Weekly.
 Unsold copies of most titles were fully returnable, although some titles were sold to the dealers as non-returnable at a steeper discount, similar to today's "direct sale" comic book market.